🚀

 High-Fidelity Prototyping

-After incorporating feedback from the first round of testing, I refined the prototypes into high-fidelity versions that included real content, visuals, and interactivity.
-The goal was to simulate a near-final experience so users could provide more detailed feedback on design elements and functionality for two slightly different concepts.
+After incorporating feedback from testing, I refined the prototypes into high-fidelity versions that included real content, visuals, and interactivity.
+The goal was to simulate a near-final experience so users could provide more detailed feedback on design elements and functionality.

 Test